One of the worst things that you can do to your natural hair is to deny it moisture.

 L – Liquid

 C – Cream

 Some people find that laying the products in this way works better for them.
-Both oils and liquids can seal in moisture but the effectiveness of it might be different for your hair.
+Both oils and creams can seal in moisture but the effectiveness of it might be different for your hair.

 You may find that working the products in a different order keeps your hair moisturised for longer.

 I always say its a good idea to test different things with your hair until you find what works best for you.